dylanyoung-dev/sitecore-cdp-tenant-sdk/README.md

 # Sitecore Personalize Tenant SDK

 Welcome to the Javascript based SDK for using the Sitecore Personalize Tenant/Admin APIs.
 This repository is useful if you want to create integrations with these APIs.
-This repository is used by many other repositories such as the Serializer for CDP/Personalize, and many Automation Testing scripts.
+This repository is used by many other repositories such as the Serializer for CDP/Personalize, Automation Testing Scripts and some AI powered integrations I'm working on.
+Currently this only supports the Cloud Portal for Sitecore CDP/P.

 ## Getting Started